B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Networking.md

 ## HTTP Response Callback Listener

-Maps exposed by the HttpResponseListener to consumers to be able to dynamically assign them at runtime.
+Maps method exposed by the HttpResponseListener to consumers to be able to dynamically assign them at runtime.

 Mapped events are:
 - `handleHttpResponse` - a successful HTTP request